What is Breast Implant Illness (BII):

 The average lifespan of a breast implant is about 15 - 20 years.

-Dr. Parcells does not recommend prophylactically removing or replacing implants if you are satisfied with the position of your breasts, and you have no breast implant symptoms, such as implant rupture or capsular contracture
+Even if you are concerned about breast implant illness New Jersey plastic surgeon Dr. Alexis Parcells does not recommend prophylactically removing or replacing implants, if you are satisfied with the position of your breasts and have no breast implant symptoms, such as implant rupture or capsular contracture.

 If you are concerned you may be experiencing symptoms of BII, see your Board-Certified Plastic Surgeon.